-Data Type Information System Management Strategy Data Accuracy Data Completeness Library Management System Management records are added to the system.
-Reports 2 2 Financial information NCS The Council's corporate financial system is NCS, a specialist supplier of integrated financial, regulatory and administration systems for Local Government.
+Data Type Information System Management Strategy Data Accuracy Data Completeness Library Management System Symphony Bibliographic records, item records and user records are added to the system.
+Reports provide information on collection numbers, location, age and usage of items.
+The LMS is maintained by Kōtui/APNK 2 2 Financial information NCS The Council's corporate financial system is NCS, a specialist supplier of integrated financial, regulatory and administration systems for Local Government.
 NCS is used for financial tracking of budgets.
 N/A N/A Growth and Demand Supply Growth Model A series of linked processes that underpin the Council's long term planning, by predicting expected development areas, revenues and costs, and estimating income for the long term.
-2 2 Processes and documentation term.
-Processes and Promapp Promapp is process management software 2 4
+2 2 Processes and documentation Promapp Promapp is process management software that provides a central online repository where Council's process diagrams and documentation is stored.
+2 4